qwerty-arun/Lets_learn/README.md

 # 13/10/24
 - Added the autopairs feature in nvim.
 References: [YT](https://www.youtube.com/watch?v=_hbvvBgXlBo) and [Github repo](https://github.com/windwp/nvim-autopairs?tab=readme-ov-file)
 ## Project Based Learning in C: Building a interpreter
 - What does it take to name a language?
-It shouldn't be in use, it's easy to pronounce, it's distinct enough to search for, it should insult any culture.
+It shouldn't be in use, it's easy to pronounce, it's distinct enough to search for, it shouldn't insult any culture.
 - Code -> Machine level language: Scanner / Lexer converts a linear stream of characters into tokens, Parser takes the tokens and builds a tree structure (parse tree, AST or just tree).
 - Static Analysis: Binding / Resolution is the first step: for an identifier, find out where the name is defined and wire the two together.
 - Each stage of a compiler is to organize data in such a way that it is easier for the next stage to implement.
 Say you want to implement Pascal, C, and Fortran compilers, and you want to target x86, ARM, and, I dunno, SPARC.
 Normally, that means have to write nine full compilers: Pascal→x86, C→ARM, and every other combination.
 So between frontend and backend, there is IR: Intermediate Representations.
 So if we have a common IR, things get a lot easier.